pdf-raku/PDF-raku/README.md

 endobj
 ```

-It's an indirect object with object number `1` and generation number `0`.
-Itontains the author and the date that the document was created.
+It's an indirect object with object number `1` and generation number `0`, containing the author and the date that the document was created.

 This is a PDF dictionary object which is roughly equivalent to a Perl 6 hash: